-Have you ever felt like you run out of the ideas for content writing?
+Have you ever felt like you run out of ideas for content writing?
 In such cases, brainstorming is a very helpful tool.
-That particular tool can be found as part of Jaaxy or also with a little trick you can get ideas out of GKP.
+That particular tool can be found as part of Jaaxy or also with a little trick, you can get ideas out of GKP.

 You will use one or all of them in the filter, which will look like this: